 Born in 1986 in Steinhöring/Munich.
 Training as an actor, internships and engagements in research, script development, as an assistant in production and directing.
 Active in various areas on numerous feature films.

-“Bones on Holiday is an 84-minute no-budget documentary in which everyone involved has been working more or less for nothing for several years.
-As with our film Postcard To Daddy, we turned necessity into a virtue and produce films from our own resources and with support/donations from friends.
-Due to this independency and a small team, we managed to capture intimate, caring, and important shared moments.
+“Bones on Holiday” is an 84-minute no-budget documentary in which everyone involved has been working more or less for nothing for several years.
+As with our film Postcard To Daddy, we turned necessity into a virtue and produced films from our own resources and with support/donations from friends.
+Due to this independence and a small team, we managed to capture intimate, caring, and important shared moments.

 Natalia Vitovtov and Michael Stock